Using TFS Integration

 - The TFS Integration plugin is installed and enabled.
 The plugin is not bundled with WebStorm, but it can be installed from the JetBrains plugin repository as described in Installing, Updating and Uninstalling Repository Plugins and Enabling and Disabling Plugins.

 - Make sure that TFS integration is enabled for the entire project root or a specific directory.
 For more details, see Enabling Version Control.

-- When TFS integration with WebStorm is enabled, the item appears on the menu, and on the context menus of the Editor and Project views.
+- When TFS integration with WebStorm is enabled, the Editor and the Project Tool Window. item appears on the menu, and on the context menus of the

 - The files in the folders under the TFS control are highlighted according to their status.
 See File Status Highlights for file status highlighting conventions.

 - Modifications results are shown in the Version Control tool window.

 - When using TFS integration, it is helpful to open the Version Control tool window.
 The Console tab displays the following data:

 - All commands generated based on the settings you specify through the WebStorm user interface.